Home » Ask the experts: simplifying cost and carbon measurement and reporting in construction

 We have the methodology in the RICS Whole Life Carbon Assessment (WLCA) for the Built Environment standard, while the Built Environment Carbon Database serves as a central industry repository for carbon emissions data.
 However, there is still work to be done to ensure that professionals skilled in cost reporting have the necessary knowledge and tools to streamline the carbon estimation process just as effectively.

-We’ll also share more about the combined cost and carbon tool we have been developing to enable cost experts to carry out carbon assessments too, BCIS Life Cycle Evaluator.
-From the use of archetype models to generate early-stage estimates, to choosing components from our extensive database, the panel will answer any questions you have about the measuring and reporting process.
+In this special webinar, our panel will addressed questions on all things cost and carbon.
+They also shared more about the combined cost and carbon tool we have been developing to enable cost experts to carry out carbon assessments too, BCIS Life Cycle Evaluator.
+From the use of archetype models to generate early-stage estimates, to choosing components from our extensive database.

-Something you may find it beneficial to read before the webinar is our piece around the basics of carbon in construction.
+Something you may find it beneficial to read before watching the webinar is our piece around the basics of carbon in construction.

 LinkedIn Follow Button - BCIS